Painting Plants

 In this post, I’ll share my exact process for creating ink-and-watercolor botanical illustrations and landscapes.
 It’s a simple process and friendly for beginners.
 Let’s dive in!

-My step-by-step guide to botanical illustration
+My step-by-step guide to botanical illustration with watercolor

 1. Gather your supplies and go find a plant to sketch.